ansys/pyacp/doc/source/user_guide/howto/file_management.rst

 ''''''''''''''''''''''

-To get more control over where files are stored, you can manually upload and download files to the server, and specify the file names.
+To get more control over where files are stored, you can manually upload and download files to the server, and specify the filenames.

 Loading input files
 ~~~~~~~~~~~~~~~~~~~